iyashpal/console.wonderbites.app/README.md

-# Turborepo starter
+# Management Console for wonderbites.app

-This is an official Yarn v1 starter turborepo.
+This is an official turborepo for Management Console of Wonderbites Platform.

 ## What's inside?